-As my due date draws ever closer I have come to the realisation that I am actually going to have to give birth again!
+As my due date draws ever closer I have come to the realisation that I am actually going to have to give birth again and it is about time I think about packing for labour.

 As crazy as it sounds when I first found out we were expecting nearly 8 months ago it seemed such a long way off I didn’t really think about it too much.
 With the pending house move, three children to look after, work and then the added craziness of Covid-19 being thrown into the mix up until now I haven’t really thought too much about the birth.